-Students in Moscow report spending about $80-110 a week average over the course of their stay.
+Students in St. Petersburg report spending about $80-110 a week average over the course of their stay.
 This covers groceries, city transport, an occasional meal out, school supplies, modest weekend entertainment, and other general living expenses.
 Note that this guide assumes 65 rubles = 1 US dollar.
-Prices current as of September, 2018.
+Prices current as of May, 2019.

 1. Getting Started

-Packing beforehand: Bring clothing appropriate to the region (no tank tops or other skin revealing clothes), gifts for friends and/or host families are encouranged, a water bottle with a filter, any electronics you need, and any prescription medication you are taking in amounts to last your time abroad.
-Check our packing guide for more information on preparing for your trip.
+Packing beforehand: Bring a water bottle with a filter (don’t drink the tap water in St. Petersburg straight!) and any prescription medication you are taking in amounts to last your time abroad.
+Read our packing guide for more information on preparing for your trip.

 Card Fees.
 Call your banks and credit cards!
 Let them know the dates you’ll be abroad, otherwise, they tend to shut them off when they appear abroad – assuming they’ve been stolen.
 Note that most US banks will charge fees for every transaction you make abroad. $5 and/or 3% for every ATM withdrawal, for instance, is not uncommon.
 Make sure you understand these fees and factor them into your budget.
 See our Guide to Managing Cash Abroad for more information.